kenwat1/NNML-Project-Fall20/README.md

 The neural network used in this project is a convolutional neural network using Conv1D.
 The network consists of three layers, two convolutional and an output layers.

 ## Results
 Results are shown in Figure 6 and 7, representing the training and testing accuracies.
+Training accuracy remained at around 50% for both harmonic and inharmonic stimuli, and testing accuracy did not go over 56%.
+From the results, we cannot conclude that the network learned to discriminate between FM coherence and incoherence, no matter what the harmonic relation between components is.

 <img src="CNN1D_harmo.png"
      alt="task figure"